 - Inviting friends or family into the home

-Outside this category of "important decisions," there is a second category identified as "delegated decisions."
-These are tasks and responsibilities that are mutually agreed upon by partners to divide between each other are often a very efficient and beneficial way to get things done.
+Outside this category of 'important decisions,' there is a second category identified as 'delegated decisions.'
+These are tasks and responsibilities that are mutually agreed upon by partners to divide between themselves.
+This is often a very efficient and beneficial way to get things done.
 For example, there may be a formal or informal agreement that the husband takes care of the financial investments and the wife takes care of the children and makes small to medium decisions on her own, etc.

-A third category identified as "personal decisions."
-This category includes minor decisions such as how many pairs of socks to buy, when to go to sleep, or to eat lunch with a business colleague or to bring lunch from home to work, etc. Trying to influence or obstruct your partner on decisions in this category would be experienced by him or her as "controlling" and are resented.
+A third category identified as 'personal decisions.'
+This category includes minor decisions such as how many pairs of socks to buy, when to go to sleep, whether to eat lunch out or to bring lunch from home to work, etc. Trying to influence or obstruct your partner on decisions in this category would be experienced by him or her as 'controlling' and are resented.

 You may want to print this exercise for ease of use.
 Click the Print Friendly button above.
 From there you can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

-1. Make a list of five to ten decisions that your think need to be shared and would thus fall in the "important decision" category.
+1. Make a list of five to ten decisions that you think need to be shared and would thus fall in the 'important decision' category.
 Your partner should do likewise.